The characters present in Stephen King's IT.

 - The Dragon: To IT/Pennywise.

-- Even Evil Has Standards: He is visibly disturbed by Patrick Hockstetter's hobby of torturing and killing animals.
+- Even Evil Has Standards: As much of a horrible person he is, Henry is visibly disturbed by Patrick Hockstetter's hobby of torturing and killing animals.

 - Eye Scream: In the book, Eddie gouges out his right eye with a broken bottle.